 I remember what someone told me once about why people follow others.
 He said that there are only two reasons why people follow others:

-First, was out of a sense of pure curiosity to see if someone so stupid could really pull this off.
+First, is out of a sense of pure curiosity to see if someone so stupid could really pull this off.

-Second, was out a sense of loyalty, or inspiration because they truly believed their Leader could actually lead them to success.
+Second, is out a sense of loyalty, or inspiration because they truly believed their leader could actually lead them to success.